one-dev-man/sync.sh/README.md

 `sync.sh` is a bash tool to synchronize a project between its source (dev) and its destination (maybe deploy, test server, ...)

-## Install
+## Install / uninstall

-First, be sure to use a linux distribution such as Ubuntu (quite obvious but important).
+First, be sure to use a UNIX-based distribution such as Ubuntu (quite obvious but important).

 Then clone this repository where you want to store the installation on your computer and launch the `install.sh` script.

 Now you should be able to use `sync.sh` in any shell.

+Same for uninstalling `sync.sh` : juste launch the `uninstall.sh` script.

+Please note that if you want to automate installation/uninstallation, you can use `-f`/`--force` to force it and/or `-q`/`--quiet` to disabling hte output.

 ## Usage